 Ferry Ride to the Sea Kayak Centre

-So we started out our day with a nice ferry ride from Ma Liu Shui near the Chinese University to Ko Lau Wan (a 10 minutes walk from the sea kayak base at Sai Kung).
+So we started out our day with a nice ferry ride from Ma Liu Shui near the Chinese University to Ko Lau Wan (10 minutes walk from the sea kayak base at Sai Kung).
 For those who haven’t done this ferry ride, it is one of the things you should do when you are out in Hong Kong.
-This 1.5 hour ferry ride will take you through the Tolo Channel and to some amazingly beautiful places and protected areas of Hong Kong.
+This 1.5-hour ferry ride will take you through the Tolo Channel and to some amazingly beautiful places and protected areas of Hong Kong.
 If you have the choice, do seat at the front of the boat where you will be surrounded by the awesome view.

 Our First Crossing to Tap Mun Island

 We met up with the group at the sea kayak centre and we immediately started sorting out all the kits and the sea kayaks.
-Once we got sorted, we paddling across the habour, we had our first open sea crossing.
+Once we got sorted, we paddling across the harbour, we had our first open sea crossing.
 The weather was perfect and we were able to see miles and miles till the edge of the horizon.
 This was what you would call a perfect Saturday out.
 It was nice to practice our skill that we learnt from the previous week too!

 Ho Hai Marine Park

 After getting to Tap Mun Island, we then paddled towards to the mainland at the Hoi Ha Marine Park.
 This is a protected area of Hong Kong and many wildlife can be found in that area.
-It was really nice to coast along the quite shore and admire the beauty of the nature scenery, especially when the water was so clean that we were able to see fish at the bottom of the sea.
+It was really nice to coast along the quiet shore and admire the beauty of the natural scenery, especially when the water was so clean that we were able to see fish at the bottom of the sea.
 We were also very privileged to have moored up onto the beach where we had lunch on beneath some trees.

 Fish Farm At Tap Mun Island

-After lunch we explored more of the Marine Park and then made a crossing back to Tap Mun Island.
+After lunch, we explored more of the Marine Park and then made a crossing back to Tap Mun Island.
 This time the water was slightly choppy, which presented a nice change to the clam see in the Marine Park.
 After the open sea crossing, we explored the traditional fish farm and the fishing village dotted on the coast of the Tap Mun Island.
 It felt like we were in Vietnam or some other exotic countries.
 (Maybe we were in an exotic country!)

 With this lovely scene, we paddled back to the kayak centre ended our adventure on the high note.